Optimize Workforce Planning using Linear Programming with Python

 Scenario

-You are an Inbound Manager of a Distribution Center operated by a Third Party Logistics Company (3PL) for a large retailer.
+You are an Inbound Manager of a Distribution Centre operated by a Third Party Logistics Company (3PL) for a large retailer.

 Your team's responsibilities include